[first published November 2002]

 Most project managers and developers believe, or want to believe, that success is tied to clearly defined metrics, and the team’s ability to work hard enough to meet them.
 Often these metrics include a list of features, goals for defect rates, and a schedule for completion of the work.
 If ease of use is not defined in operational terms that matches other goals ease of use will tend to be ignored.
 When stressed, most humans prefer to focus on things that are tangible and well defined, rather than vague and poorly defined.
 So even if ease of use is an explicit goal of a project, if it is not broken down into discrete and measurable pieces, or tasks and work items for someone to do, it will remain an abstract idea that no one feels pressure to fulfill.

-Advice: Define the customer tasks and scenarios that the product must satisfy, and explicitly call them goals.
-“Our goal is to make buying airline tickets take 30% less clicks on average than before”.
+Advice part 1: Define the top user scenarios that the product must satisfy, and explicitly call them goals.
+“Our goal is to make buying airline tickets take 30% less time for users than before”.
 Any work required to achieve those goals, such as conducting research, creating prototypes, or running lab studies, should be reflected in the same schedule list as the project’s development work.
 Make the cost and time required for ease of use work as visible as any other kind of development work.
 In short, this means the project has to be planned and managed well to make ease of use possible.

 Gantt charts and Kanban boards, popular with some development managers, rely on the dependencies between different work items, and there is every reason to factor ease of use work into the development manager’s view of the project.
-Basically, if you don’t quantify ease of use as some set of work that someone has to do in a set period of time, it is nearly impossible for some managers to track it, much less ensure that it happens at all.
+Basically, if you don’t quantify ease of use efforts in a way that can be compared to other work, it is impossible for managers to track it, or ensure it happens at all.
 Worst case, if you do quantify the work, and someone decides to cut it, it will be clear to everyone exactly what is being sacrificed.

 Good project managers recognize that every decision has opportunity cost.
 If you decide to add more features, quality must drop, or the schedule must slip.
 If you decide to cut the schedule, features must drop, or quality must drop.
 There is no way around the natural tradeoffs of resources, time and quality.